csgf/dchrp-ecsg-mobile/docs/index.rst

    :scale: 60%
    :figclass: text

-   Figure 2.
    ICCU Repositories

 Selecting the the type of asset you are interested in, the application shows a list of available digital assets (see Figure 3) from which you could select the digital object.
 The application provides also a hierarchical filter mechanism that allows you to easly retreive the asset and metadata you are looking for.

-The Figure 3 shows also the available storages where the digital asset is available and a link to download the asset on your device.
+The `Figure 3`_ shows also the available storages where the digital asset is available and a link to download the asset on your device.

+.. _Figure 3:

 .. figure:: images/list.png
    :align: center